hdvuv/insurance-management/README.md

+# Detail
+This is project about manage insurance card information.

-# insurance-management
+# Technology
-Project on insurance information management
+Spring Boot, Thymeleaf, MySQL